 Will I need to have teeth taken out?

 As Specialists, we can treat most patients without taking teeth out, even if you've been told elsewhere this isn't possible.
 In certain rare cases teeth may need to be extracted; however, our specialist will talk you though your options and explain the process in full.

 What will happen at my first appointment?

 Your initial consultation will take around 20-30 minutes.
-At this stage we will focus on identifying issues, planning your treatment and discussing any concerns you may have.
-Your braces will not be fitted during this visit but we may take a digital scan, photographs and X-rays of your teeth.
+At this stage we will focus on identifying issues, discussing your treatment options, discussing any concerns you may have and answering any questions.
+Your braces will not be fitted during this visit but we may take a digital scan, photographs of your teeth and X-rays of your teeth.

 What will my treatment consist of?